froasio/froasio.github.io/_posts/2015-3-27-C-programming-with-Sublime-Text.md

 We can also run the program with a shortcut from Sublime.
 However, I prefer to run the code directly from a terminal as we can take advantage of the full functionality of the terminal.

 For a snippet of code like this, we can use a simpler compilation script, or maybe use Sublime default compilation system.
-However, when dealing with a bigger project I prefer to have a custom makefile.
+Let's see how to do that.

+## Compiling a single file

+In this case we have to create a custom compiling script as follows.

+{% highlight JSON linenos %}
+{
+	"cmd" : ["gcc $file_name -o ${file_base_name} && ./${file_base_name} -ansi -pedantic -Wall -lm"],
+	"selector" : "source.c",
+	"working_dir" : "$file_path"
+}
+{% endhighlight %}

 _For the record, this article was written using Sublime Text 3_